 Hand + Foot

 I started my “food tour” of Market Street restaurants by eating at Hand + Foot.
-Not knowing prior to my visit, Hand + Foot is the number one restaurant in Corning, NY and did not disappoint my taste buds.
+Not knowing prior to my visit, Hand + Foot is the number one restaurant in Corning, NY, and did not disappoint my taste buds.
 Hand + Foot has different types of sandwiches, wraps, and salads on its menu and an extensive drink menu for beer, wine, and cocktail lovers.
-I went to Hand + Foot on two different occasions; one for lunch and the second being a black travel bloggers meetup dinner.
-I ate the Beer Brisket pictured above and tostones appetizer showed below.
+I went to Hand + Foot on two different occasions; the first for lunch and the second being a black travel bloggers meetup dinner.
+I ate the Beer Brisket pictured above and the tostones appetizer below.

 Since my walking tour of Corning was on a rainy day, I decided to visit Market street to take some pictures during my free time.
-I stumbled upon Soulful Cup which is a coffee shop.
-Since I didn’t want to stay up late, I ordered a chai latte, but Soulful Cup offers quality coffees at an affordable price.
-Soulful Cup also sells gluten-free and vegan baked goods.
+I stumbled upon Soul Full Cup which is a coffee shop.
+Since I didn’t want to stay up late, I ordered a chai latte, but Soul Full Cup offers high quality coffees at reasonable prices.
+Soul Full Cup also sells gluten-free and vegan baked goods.

 After doing research about other places to eat in Corning, NY to visit, I really wanted to have tapas at The Cellar.
 The Cellar is a wine and tapas restaurant on Market Street serving modern fusion cuisine from local food sources with gluten-free, vegetarian, and vegan options.
-For wine lovers, The Cellar has over 100 wines from all over including varieties from wineries in Finger Lakes Wine Country.
+For wine lovers, The Cellar has a large wine selection of over 100 wines from all over including a selection of local Finger Lakes wines.
 The Cellar has a diverse menu so it was kind of hard to choose what to eat, but I enjoyed the poutine with duck fat and pickled vegetables.
 My friends went with the Chicken and Waffles and Pad Thai dinners.

 Dippity Do Dahs